Anety5/IOA13/README.md

 Building a cutting-edge AI application comes with unique challenges.
 Here are some we are actively addressing:

-1.  **Visual Consistency in Image Generation**: Generating a sequence of images (like for a storyboard) that maintain a consistent character or style is a significant challenge.
-It requires sophisticated prompt engineering to guide the model, and even then, variations can occur.
-This is an active area of development for the platform.
+1.  **Visual Consistency in Image Generation**: While the Image Studio is powerful for single generations and edits, ensuring perfect visual consistency of a character or style across *multiple, separate* generations remains a frontier challenge in AI image creation.

 2.  **Browser Storage Limitations**: The "My Projects" feature relies on the browser's `localStorage`.
 While convenient for a client-side app, it has size limitations (typically 5-10MB).
 Storing numerous high-resolution images can quickly exhaust this space, leading to save errors.
 Future versions may explore more robust storage solutions.